 But all that is really implied in the name [axiom] is that truths when called axioms are used for the deductive proof of other truths, and that their own proof is not involved in the process.
 This does not deny, however, that they may be, as truths, the conclusions of other processes; to wit, the inductions of experience.
 If they are, then the only ultimate truths are the particulars of concrete experience, and no postulate or general assumption is inherent in science until its proceedings become systematic, or the truths already reached give direction to further research (L 109).

-Axioms are not characterized here as foundational in an epistemological sense.
+In this passage, axioms are not foundational in an epistemological sense.
 We seek simple principles of physical reality but must be wary of taking them as foundations in the sense of ultimate simple facts.
 The only ultimate in knowledge is recourse to the empirical in verification.
 Though verification depends on deduction, it does not depend on absolutely true starting points of deduction to yield reliable knowledge.
 This part of Wright's view reflects his assimilation of the positivist understanding of science as a taxonomy of practical experience with nature.

 Several issues were involved in the view of science as a taxonomy or grammar.
 The influential French positivist, Auguste Comte, along with scientific positivists like Mach, distrusted theoretical concepts in science because they saw that these concepts rely on elements of practical experience.
 A prime example was the relation of the concept of gravity to the experience of weight on the surface of the earth.
 Comte said that gravitation is a “general fact” which is itself “a mere extension of [a fact] which is perfectly familiar to us, and which we therefore say that we know; — the weight of bodies on the surface of the earth” (Comte 28–29).
 Positivists believed we cannot avoid the anthropomorphic origin of theoretical concepts.
 It had, however, become clear to positivists who were actually engaged in the practice of science that the structure of a science is what sustains prediction, not the meaning of the theoretical terms of the science.
 A system of principles constitutes a logical form of explanation, and the ability of the system of principles to link disparate phenomena, more than concepts, is the truth in science.
-Accordingly, statements of axioms, and hence theories, are pliable.
-What is an axiom in one version of a theory may be deduced in another version.
 As a result, descriptions of the logical character of a science come to the fore in discussions of theory.

 This passage points to Wright as a link between Comte's positivism and C.S.
 Peirce, who believed that concepts are indexical signs.
-Although he had no semiotic theory, Wright was very sensitive to the role of signs in science, and he followed the positivist view that a mathematical notation is a labor-saving device substituting for useless thought (PD 280).
-He also identified the objective value of science with its use.
+Although he had no semiotic theory, Wright's view of scientific discourse as a device substituting for useless thought made him sensitive to the role of signs (PD 280).
+Wright also identified the objective value of science with its use.
 He meant by this “its relatedness or ulterior value, whether as leading to other and wider ranges of knowledge, or as a discipline of the mind, or even as leading to ‘bread and butter’” (PD 282).
 Peirce, as is well-known, insisted that the meaning of a concept is its use or effect.
 In contrast, Wright believed theoretical statements have meaning other than their effects, but the truth of the statements is judged by whether predicted effects or results are verified.

 His own approach to signs is evident in his speculation, undertaken at the urging of Darwin, about the origin of self-consciousness.
 Here Wright treated concepts as images.
 He traced the emergence of self-consciousness in terms of human awareness of different kinds of signs (usually vocal, he said) that recall images in thought.
 The images themselves act as signs when a human being reasons, but “with reference to the more vivid outward signs, they are, in the animal mind, merged in the things signified, like stars in the light of the sun” (PD 209).
 The conscious awareness of the difference between outward and inward signs is crucial to human awareness, he believed.
 This awareness may have come with the “consciousness of simultaneous internal and external suggestion” and the recognition of the outward sign as a substitute for the inward sign (PD 210).
 The key to rationality is the outward sign itself, i.e., elements of language, being made the object of attention (PD 206).

-Wright's understanding of evolution was perspicuous and penetrating in part because he applied this interpretation of science to Darwin's theory.
+Wright was in advance of his contemporaries in his understanding of Darwin's change in organisms and species, in part because he applied the foregoing interpretation of science to Darwin's theory.
 Wright highlighted the overall structure of the theory of evolution, which he believed illustrated the principle of utility.
 He also characterized evolutionary change in terms of different levels of causative and explanatory principles.
 Natural selection is a descriptive principle that unifies these other principles in a comprehensive account.
 It is a template, a form of explanation, by which an investigator may be guided in finding how more basic explanatory principles — the principles of chemistry and the laws of inheritance, for instance — issue in features of living things observable by direct perception.

 Wright said that natural selection is a manifestation of the all-pervasive principle of utility, which governs adaptation.
 Utility he characterized in this way: “Let the questions of the uses of life, then, be put in this shape: To what ascertainable form or phase of life is this or that other form or phase of life valuable or serviceable?”
 (L 274–75).
 Features or parts of a living thing are forms or phases of life that serve the organism's more general functions and its survival.
 Perception of colors, for instance, serves to avoid the effects of dispersion of light in perception and to make possible definition of objects in vision through limits in sensibility (L 279).
 Using teleological language without teleological intent, he said, “Colors were invented by Nature to avoid the confusing effects of dispersion” (L 279).
 The physical laws of optics in this case lend themselves to an adaptation useful to living things.